 The LS2020 switch operates as a fully compliant IEEE 802.1d-1990 bridge.
 The switch supports translation and transparent bridging for Ethernet-to-FDDI, Ethernet-to-Ethernet, and FDDI-to-FDDI connections.
-The PLC and associated access cards provide the hardware and software needed to interface to FDDI and Ethernet LANs.
+The PLC and associated access cards provide interfaces to FDDI and Ethernet LANs.